Magnus Carlsen: 2019

 From 12 to 27 January, Carlsen competed in the 81st Tata Steel Chess Tournament.
-With a score of 9/13 (+5−0=8), half a point ahead of Giri, he won the tournament for a record-extending seventh time.
+Carlsen won the tournament with a score of 9/13 (+5−0=8), winning against Viswanathan Anand, Richárd Rapport, Jan-Krzysztof Duda, Shakhriyar Mamedyarov, and Jorden van Foreest.
+He finished half a point ahead of runner-up Giri, achieved a record-extending seventh Tata Steel title.

 Carlsen participated in the sixth edition of Shamkir Chess, held from 31 March to 9 April.
 He took clear first place with 7/9 (+5−0=4), two points ahead of runner-up Ding.
+Carlsen recorded a performance rating of 2988; Leonard Barden, writing for The Guardian, described it as the most dominant elite tournament performance since Fabiano Caruana’s victory at the Sinquefield Cup 2014.
 Carlsen said at the event's closing ceremony that it was "one of the best tournaments I've ever played, both in terms of performance and also the quality of the games."
 Later in April, Carlsen won the 6th Grenke Chess Classic.
 He took clear first place with 7½/9 (+6−0=3) and increased his rating to 2875.

 In early May, Carlsen won the Côte d'Ivoire Rapid & Blitz, the first leg of the 2019 Grand Chess Tour, with a score of 26½/36.
 In late May, Carlsen won his sixth consecutive tournament, winning the Lindores Abbey Chess Stars Tournament.
 The four-man rapid tournament was a double round-robin.
 In addition to Carlsen, Anand, Ding, and Karjakin participated.
 Carlsen's score was 3½/6 (+1−0=5).

 In June, he won the seventh edition of Norway Chess.
-Scoring 13½/18, he finished three points ahead of his nearest competitors.
+Scoring 13½/18 (+2–0=7), he finished three points ahead of his nearest competitors.
+His classical wins were over Yu Yangi and Alexander Grischuk, and he scored 6/7 in his armageddon games.
 From 26 June to 7 July, Carlsen participated in the second leg of the 2019 Grand Chess Tour, held in Zagreb.
 He took clear first with 8/11 (+5−0=6), and improved his rating to 2882, equalling his peak set in 2014.
 This was Carlsen's eighth consecutive tournament victory.